 You've used a stock audio or stock video file, and that type of stock is not included in your plan.

-You've used a branding feature, e.g. added a logo or used picture in picture
+You've used a branding feature, e.g. added a logo or a custom font.

 You'll be able to see what paid features you've used by clicking on Premium features in use and looking at the dropdown.
 In the below example, the premium features are 1 stock video, 1 stock audio file, 1080p resolution and compression.